LUI-7/LUI-7/README.md

 </a>

-- 🔭 I am currently working as a trainee at ourt of Justice of the State of Paraná.</a>
+🔭 I am currently working as a trainee at Court of Justice of the State of Paraná.</a>

-- 🌱 I am currently studying systems analysis and development.
+🌱 I am currently studying systems analysis and development.

-- 🤝 I’m available for freelancing.
+🤝 I’m available for freelancing.

-- 📫 How to reach me **luis.medina.guzman27@gmail.com**
+📫 How to reach me **luis.medina.guzman27@gmail.com**

 <h3 align="center" > <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30" height="30" style="margin-right: 10px;">Connect with me 🤝 </h3>